 text, even Dr. Jacki Jones describes your comfort zone as a

-place of stillness and quietness.
+the place of stillness and quietness.
 It's a beautiful

 place, a familiar place.
 We know where things are, we

 understand how things are supposed to work.
-We rest well there because it's
+We rest well

-the body needs to rest in comfort.
+because the body needs to rest in comfort.
 Let's face it.

 Even motivational speakers retreat to their comfort zones at

 the end of the day.
 The challenges of life will be there for

 us regardless of who we are.
 From that, there is no escape

 When I described my comfort zone, I didn't include: Mediocre